Sublime-Instincts/BetterTwig/README.md

 ### Snippets

 `BetterTwig` only adds basic snippets for common code blocks.
-If you want more snippets, then you can follow the official documentation on
+If you want more snippets, then please follow the official documentation on
 [snippets](https://www.sublimetext.com/docs/completions.html#snippets) and create your own.

 | **Tab Trigger** |          **Twig Code Block**          |